mkdirlove/song-server/README.md

 ## song-server
-A simple flask song server, showing how I'd organize a flask project, still in progress.
+A simple flask song server, showing how I'd organize a flask project.

 #### Project Structure
 ```